edge-servers/immunity-wifi-login-pages/README.md

 hence bypassing this app altogether.

-Keep in mind that in this use case, since users are basically authenticating against databases stored in other sources foreign to OpenWISP but trusted by the RADIUS configuration, the wifi-login-pages app stops making any sense, because users are registered elsewhere, do not have a local account on OpenWISP, therefore won't be able to authenticate nor change their personal details via the OpenWISP RADIUS API and this app.
+Keep in mind that in this use case, since users are basically authenticating against databases stored in other sources foreign to Immunity but trusted by the RADIUS configuration, the wifi-login-pages app stops making any sense, because users are registered elsewhere, do not have a local account on Immunity, therefore won't be able to authenticate nor change their personal details via the Immunity RADIUS API and this app.

 ### Allowing users to manage account from the Internet

 The authentication flow might hang if a user tries to access their account from the public internet (without connecting to the WiFi service).
-It occurs because the **OpenWISP WiFi Login Page** waits for a response from the captive portal, which is usually inaccessible from the public internet.
+It occurs because the **Immunity WiFi Login Page** waits for a response from the captive portal, which is usually inaccessible from the public internet.
 If your infrastructure has such a configuration then, follow the below instructions to avoid hanging of authentication flow.